 Not every circumstance can be anticipated.
 The competition is managed by Arkansas Capital’s 501(c)(3) affiliate, the Arkansas Economic Acceleration Foundation (AEAF).
 AEAF reserves the right to disqualify any team that violates the rules, the regulations, or the spirit of the competition.
 Should questions arise that do not appear to be addressed in these rules, please contact Marie Bruno, AEAF executive director; 501-374-9247, firstname.lastname@example.org.

-The Donald W. Reynolds Governor’s Cup Collegiate Business Plan Competition is open to all faculty- or mentor-sponsored full- and part-time, degree- or certificate-seeking undergraduate or graduate students enrolled at any of Arkansas’s two- or four-year public, private, or independent colleges and universities.
-Eligible students from any program of study on campus – agriculture, business, education, health, tourism, etc. – are encouraged to compete.
+The Donald W. Reynolds Governor’s Cup Collegiate Business Plan Competition is open to all faculty- or mentor-sponsored, full- or part-time, degree- or certificate-seeking undergraduate or graduate students enrolled at any of Arkansas’s two- or four-year public, private, or independent colleges and universities.
+Eligible students from any program of study on campus — agriculture, business, education, health, tourism, etc. — are encouraged to compete.
 Teams can be composed of students from a mixture of disciplines.
 Teams can also include students from more than one college and/or university.

-Enrollment is defined as classes taken during the 2015 summer session(s), 2015 fall semester, and/or the 2016 spring semester.
+Enrollment is defined as classes taken during the 2015 summer session(s), 2015 fall semester, or the 2016 spring semester.
 Students who have graduated prior to the competition, but were enrolled in a degree- or certificate-seeking program during any of these semesters, are eligible to compete.

 Teams are encouraged to have graduate and undergraduate students working together for the purpose of cross-pollination of experience and mentoring opportunities.
-Teams with any one member enrolled in graduate school during the academic year must enter in the graduate competition.
+Teams with any one member enrolled in graduate school during the academic year must compete in the graduate competition.

 Students may compete individually or as a team.
-The maximum team size cannot exceed six qualified students.
+The maximum team size is six members.

 Each team is required to have at least one faculty member as its advisor.
-Teams are allowed to have non-faculty members as advisors with prior approval from AEAF before Friday, January 29, 2016.
+Teams are allowed to have non-faculty members as advisors/mentors with prior approval from AEAF before Friday, January 29, 2016.
 Please contact Shannon Frazeur at AEAF by email or by phone: firstname.lastname@example.org; 501-374-9247.

-AEAF relies on students and advisors to verify enrollment criteria.
+AEAF relies on students and advisors/mentors to verify enrollment criteria.
 AEAF reserves the exclusive right to determine the validity of enrollment.